PhilLockett/UnitTest/README.md

 tests are next run.

 The default 25% tolerance can be adjusted by calling the SET_TOLERANCE(value) macro.
-The 'value' parameter is specified as a decimal, so for example, an acceptable deviation of 25% would be set by calling SET_TOLERANCE(0.25).
+The `value` parameter is specified as a decimal, so for example, an acceptable deviation of 25% would be set by calling SET_TOLERANCE(0.25).

 Time checking can be disabled by setting the tolerance to 0.0.

-Also note that any change to the test names, i.e. the value of 'func' used in the call to UNIT_TEST, "timings.txt" will need to be deleted so that the timings for the new 'func' names can be calculated.
+Also note that any change to the test names, i.e. the value of `func` used in the call to UNIT_TEST, "timings.txt" will need to be deleted so that the timings for the new `func` names can be calculated.

 **If precise timing is required, performance tools should be used.**